 - Safed Cheese and the Original Dairies – Hameiri and Kadosh

 Meshek Ofaimme at Hansen House is a lovely place.
-The food was delicious, and we enjoyed it greatly (the only downside was portion size).
+The food was delicious, and we enjoyed it immensely (the only downside was the portion size).
 And I guess we are not the only ones since Meshek Ofaimme at Hansen House has a rating of 4.4 (based on more than 1,000 reviews) on Google.

 Have you visited Meshek Ofaimme?
 Tell us in the comment below about your experience.

 That’s all for today, and I’ll see you in future travels!